sandersn/typescript-history/README.md

 ## Storage of Primary Documents

-This is the private repo for this project.
+This is the public repo for this project.
-Once we figure out permanent storage of documents, it's likely that we'll put them here and move this repo to microsoft.
+The old design notes are here for now, but likely should be moved to the microsoft org.
-We also need to figure out what should be available to the public.
+We also need to figure out what else should be available to the public, if anything.

 ## History